miracl/trust-sdk-flutter-wrapper/README.md

 final signingResult = await sdk.sign(user, message, pin);
 ```

-The signature needs to be verified.
-This is done when the signature is sent to
+The signature must be verified by sending it to the application server, which then
-the application server, which then makes a call to the
+makes a call to the
 [POST /dvs/verify](https://miracl.com/resources/docs/guides/dvs/dvs-web-plugin/#api-reference)
 endpoint.
 If the MIRACL Trust platform returns a status code 200, the certificate
-centry in the response body indicates that the signing is successful.
+entry in the response body indicates that the signing is successful.

 ### QuickCode